The monstrous pile of dirty baby clothes, soiled bibs, and poop-stained cloth diapers…

 - Don’t: Mix cloth diapers with clothes, blankets, and essentials.

 - Do: Sort out laundry according to light to dark colors.
-Place all small clothing items such as baby socks and mittens inside a mesh bag so that nothing is forgotten and absolutely no adult socks get thrown into the mix.
+Place all small baby clothing items such as baby socks and mittens inside a mesh bag so that nothing is forgotten and absolutely no adult socks get thrown into the mix.

 - Don’t: Leave baby laundry drying for too long.
 Molds can form, which isn’t good for sensitive skin and causes health problems.